Creating Alarms

 - The Alarm Level configuration dialog opens

-📷 [Screenshot: Alarm Level configuration dialog]
+📷 [UG-ALARM-CREATE-01] Alarm Level configuration dialog

 Step 2: Create Alarm Levels